 Violin plot comparisons of U1, U2 and U1-U2

-The top and middle subfigures of Figure 4 show the distributions of estimates of U1 (Figure 4a) and U2 (Figure 4b) respectively.
-They show that all methods appear broadly adequate in representing these quantities, in that all distributions have similar shapes.
+Figure 5 present the distributions of U1, U2 and U1-U2.The distributions of estimates of U1 and U2 show that all methods appear broadly adequate in representing these quantities, in that all distributions have similar shapes.
 There is some indication showing that the resampling and replacement methods, methods three to six, produce biased means, in that the centres of the estimates, indicated by the white dots, do not line up with the bootstrapped centre, indicated by the horizontal dashed line.
 However in our example these differences are relatively small.

-The bottom of the three subfigures, Figure 5c, shows the distribution of estimates of U1 – U2, i.e. the differences in paired draws of U1 and U2.
+The distribution of estimates of U1 – U2, i.e. the differences in paired draws of U1 and U2.
 Method one, independent sampling, producing some estimates which violate monotonicity.
 Method two also produces some samples where monotonicity is violated, but it is also evident that most estimates produced by this distribution are within a small range, indicated by the very small length of the black line for this method compared with many other methods.

 Two further problems are also observed.
-The first is a severe underestimation of the true uncertainty in this quantity, evident most strongly in methods seven and two.
-The second problem is evident in method three, four, five and six, which introduce a discontinuity into the distributions at the lower end (U2 – U1 = 0), while showing too wide a distribution at the upper end.
+The first is an underestimation of the true uncertainty in this quantity, evident most strongly in methods two and seven.
+The second problem is evident in methods three, four, five and six, which introduce a discontinuity into the distributions at the lower end (U2 – U1 = 0), while showing too wide a distribution at the upper end.

 [Figure 5 about here]